Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

 and

-\paragraph{From the POV of the Distinguisher,} the choice of the permutation and trap configurations $\perm$ is not known.
+\paragraph{From the point of view of the Distinguisher,} the choice of the permutation and trap configurations $\perm$ is not known.
 The state is thus a probabilistic mixture of all possible permutations $\perm$ uniformly.
 Denoting $S$ the set of permutations of $[N]$ and trap configurations, we have

 and